Battjmo/Resaled/README.md

 3. Complex savable filters for every aspect of listings.

-Thanks for reading, and enjoy the site!
+Thanks for reading, and enjoy the app!